avaneev/biteopt/README.md

 ## CBiteOpt (biteopt.h) ##

-BiteOpt stochastic optimization class.
+BiteOpt optimization class.
 Implements a stochastic non-linear bound-constrained derivative-free optimization strategy.
 It maintains a cost-ordered population list of previously evaluated solutions that are evolved towards a lower cost.
 On every iteration, the highest-cost solution in